Smart + Strong.

 Smart + Strong®

 is a registered trademark of CDM Publishing, LLC.

-The antibody-drug conjugate extended survival by four months compared with chemotherapy.
+The combination regimen improved overall survival by more than 50% compared with chemotherapy.

 You have been inactive for 60 minutes and will be logged out in .
 Any updates not saved will be lost.